2024-foss4g-europe/2024-foss4g-europe.github.io/content/sponsors/silver/nextgis.md

 Under a unified subscription, you gain access to cloud-based Web GIS, online geoprocessing tools, a mobile application for collaborative geodata work, and additional tools for creating custom mapping web applications.

-By subscribing to our platform, you gain access to a powerful suite of tools including cloud-based Web GIS, online geoprocessing tools, a mobile application for collaborative geodata work, and additional tools for creating custom mapping web applications.